WRITE FOR US

 The question of who can do more, more quickly, with less sleep, and without complaint has become a cornerstone of society today, but it’s breaking down what binds us.
 Mindfulness, meditation, and redefining productivity offer an opportunity to (re)take control of your time.

-April 2018: The Advertising and Mind Control Issue
+April 2018: The Media and Advertising Issue

 The media controls our minds, or at least they’re trying to.
 Let’s understand how they do it, and how to ‘Just Say No.’